palla-financial/web-sdk/docs/README.md

         if ( message.origin === host ) {

             if ( message?.data?.id === "awaiting-config" ) {

-                sendMessage({ id: "config", payload: config });
+                // this condition is not necessary if waitForConfig is set to false sendMessage({ id: "config", payload: config });

             } else if ( message?.data?.id === "add-payment-success" ) {